 Once you’ve identified someone you might like to work with, it’s important to make sure you are a good fit for working together.

-I like to have a good fit call with any prospective client, and it’s great practice to do it with a potential co-coaching partner.
+I like to have a good-fit call with any prospective client, and it’s a great practice to do it with a potential co-coaching partner.

 A good fit call is a short conversation (usually around 30 minutes) where you gauge your suitability for working together.